Hermione (mythology)

 During the war, Menelaus promised her to Achilles' son, Neoptolemus.
 After the war ended, he sent Hermione away to the city of Phthia (the home of Peleus and Achilles), where Neoptolemus was staying.
-The two were married, yet, soon afterwards, Neoptolemus traveled to Delphi in order to exact vengeance against Apollo for having caused his father's death, only to be killed there.
+The two were married, yet, soon afterwards, Neoptolemus traveled to Delphi to exact vengeance against Apollo for having caused his father's death, only to be killed there.
 With Neoptolemus dead, Hermione was free to marry Orestes, with whom she had a son, Tisamenus.